MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ JEFFERY A  101442    true │
     =#

-For the final step in the journey, let's only show the name.
+For the final step in the journey, let's only show the employee's name that met the criteria.

     OurQuery >>= It.name
     run(ChicagoData, OurQuery)